At least 7 injured after MTA bus goes over rail at Bronx intersection: Officials

-According to the NYPD, an MTA articulated bus was traveling at an intersection at the Cross Bronx Expressway and University Avenue.
+According to the NYPD, an MTA articulated bus was traveling at an intersection at the Cross Bronx Expressway and University Avenue around 11:10 p.m.

 FDNY units are on scene of a motor vehicle accident at University Ave and the Cross Bronx Expressway in the Bronx where a tandem bus has crashed through the barriers and is hanging off the overpass onto the roadway below.
 There are nine civilian injuries reported at this time. pic.twitter.com/00YQ897hhs— FDNY (@FDNY) January 15, 2021

-Video on Twitter and Citizen App show MTA bus dangling from the overpass.
+Video on Twitter and Citizen App shows half of the bus hanging vertically from the overpass.

 WOWWWWWW.— Javi 🇵🇷 (@DJKingBori) January 15, 2021